The death throes of winter continue as spring makes a comeback on Friday only to be slayed again on Sunday when snow returns to the area.

-UPDATE: The National Weather Service has amended its snow totals for Northern Kentucky to one to two inches of ice and sno
+UPDATE: The National Weather Service has amended its snow totals for Northern Kentucky to one to two inches of ice and snow.

-The dangerously cold wind chills Friday morning may be among the least of your worries as another snow storm prepares to hit the region Sun
+The dangerously cold wind chills Friday morning may be among the least of your worries as another snow storm prepares to hit the region Sunday into Monday.

 Newport Mayor Jerry Peluso was getting in his pick-up truck when he saw a brown paper bag in the bed.